Orange County Stepparent Adoption Attorney

 • There is some other court order terminating the other biological parent’s parental rights.

 If you can contact the parent and they are unwilling to consent or sign a waiver, it doesn’t mean that you are entirely unable to follow through with the adoption.
-How to approach the situation will depend upon whether the other parent is a presumed parent or an alleged father.
+How to approach the situation will depend upon whether the other parent is a presumed parent or an alleged father, and may require further investigation to determine the best course of action.

 Presumed Parent